RiddleAndCode/rtd-docs/docs/Key_ceremony_for_2_participants_and_2_plates.md

 The master of ceremony gathers all participants (among them is an administrator) and prepares one Approval Device, two steel plates, two locks that fit the steel plates, a set of tweezers to help with inserting the letters in the steel plates and a flat screwdriver (or something similar).

 The administrator signs in to the dedicated interface via provided link: **https://<company-name>-ckm.r3c.network/**.
-The administrator connects the Approval Device - Seed generation to a computer, unlocks the device with the PIN (default PIN: 234) and clicks **Generate new master seed**.
+The administrator connects the Approval Device - Seed generation to a computer, unlocks the device with the PIN (default PIN: 234) and clicks **Generate new key**.

 This will trigger the generation of a true random number—mnemonic phrase, which then needs to be stored on the steel plates.
 The Approval Device remains connected to a computer during the entire process.